Tianmouc/.github/profile/README.md

 ## Tianmouc Sensor

-Know more in our main page [TianmouC](http://www.tianmouc.cn:38325)
+Find more details in our main page [TianmouC](http://www.tianmouc.cn:38325)

 <!--